Kong/docs.konghq.com/app/_hub/kong-inc/jwe-decrypt/_index.md

 publisher: Kong Inc.
 desc: Decrypt a JWE token in a request
 description: |
-  The Kong Jwe Decrypt plugin makes it possible to decrypt an inbound token(JWE) in a request.
+  The Kong JWE Decrypt plugin makes it possible to decrypt an inbound token(JWE) in a request.

 enterprise: true
 plus: true